plexypay/docs-portal/docs/online_payments/accept_payments/api.md

 ## Initiate a transaction

-Base payment request.
+Generic payment request.

-Creates transaction with the data provided.
-Can require both 3ds authentication or skip it.
+This section provides information on how to initiate a payment transaction.
+The transaction can require 3DS authentication.

 #### Endpoints